HaowenWeiJohn/haowenweijohn.github.io/_pages/about.md

 under the guidance of [Prof. Steven K. Feiner](https://www.engineering.columbia.edu/faculty/steven-feiner) and [Prof. Paul Sajda](https://www.bme.columbia.edu/faculty/paul-sajda).

-With a strong foundation in both computer science and electrical engineering, I specialize in pioneering BCI technology.
+[//]: # (With a strong foundation in both computer science and electrical engineering, I specialize in pioneering BCI technology.
 My work integrates advanced physiological data to create real-time, accessible signal processing solutions through machine learning and deep learning techniques.
-Driven by a passion to bridge gaps and create opportunities, I am dedicated to advancing HCI and biomedical imaging, making cutting-edge technology accessible and impactful for all.
+Driven by a passion to bridge gaps and create opportunities, I am dedicated to advancing HCI and biomedical imaging, making cutting-edge technology accessible and impactful for all.)

+I specialize in developing daily used brain-computer interface (BCI) technology integrated with virtual and augmented reality (VR/AR), using advanced deep learning and signal processing methods to make innovative technology accessible and impactful for all.

 <div style="clear: both;"></div>